minhtriet/qtm/README.md

-# Quantum simulation for transition metal
+# Quantum simulation for transitional metal

 ## How to run
 1. Run `poetry install`